Early Josef Frank for Svenskt Tenn 'Model 2139' Coffee Table in Walnut Burl

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Josef Frank for Svenskt Tenn, early edition coffee table, model 2139, walnut legs and rim, walnut burl top, Sweden, design 1948, manufactured ca. 1952
+Josef Frank for Svenskt Tenn, early edition coffee table model 2139, walnut burl top, walnut legs, maple rim, Sweden, design 1948, manufactured ca. 1952

 This classic coffee table is designed by Josef Frank, circa 1948.
 This specific coffee table is a very early edition, created ca. 1952.
 The table features a walnut burl top and classic walnut cabriole legs.
 The most striking feature is the richly patterned burl wood top.
 The three legs create a playful yet classic appearance.